cyborgoat/MonoLLM/docs/README.md

 - Look for syntax errors in `.rst` files

 **Missing modules:**
-- Ensure UnifiedLLM is installed in development mode: `pip install -e .`
+- Ensure MonoLLM is installed in development mode: `pip install -e .`
 - Check that all imports in the source code are available

 **Broken links:**